LuisQuinaz/1---Individual-Project---Doggy-API/README.md

-# Gods API Data Analysis
+# Dogs API Data Analysis

 ## Overview
-This project utilizes a free API to retrieve information about various gods, allowing for an in-depth analysis of two hypotheses:
+This project utilizes a free API to retrieve information about various dogs, allowing for an in-depth analysis of two hypotheses:
 1. Life Expectancy vs. Size
 2. Sexual Dimorphism in Weight